 Hopefully, we will be able to help narrow the search down a little bit today.
-To get a better understanding, we sought advice from Dr Monva at Harmony Clinic to learn more about Microdermabrasion vs Microneedling and how to choose which one is best for you.
+To get a better understanding, we sought advice from Dr. Monva, an esthetician at Harmony Clinic, to learn more about Microdermabrasion vs Microneedling and how to choose which one is best for you.

 Different skin issues call for different skin treatments

-Of course, the treatment that you should choose is mostly going to depend on the skin issue that you are dealing with, and indeed, the condition of your skin.
+Of course, the treatment you should choose is mostly going to depend on the skin issue you are dealing with, and indeed, your skin condition.
 The two most popular treatments on the market today are Microdermabrasion and Microneedling.
 This is because they are fast, efficient, cost-effective, and more-or-less painless.
-Both treatments can be used to treat a variety of skin issues such as fine lines, blemishes, pockmarks and more.
-However, each treatment has its own ‘speciality area’ which we will get to in a moment.
+You can use both treatments to treat a variety of skin issues such as fine lines, blemishes, pockmarks, and more.
+However, each treatment has its own ‘specialty area,’ which we will get to in a moment.

 What is Microdermabrasion?

-For those of you who battle with rough, irritated or dry skin every day, Microdermabrasion could be the right option for you.
-Crystals are applied to the skin, which are then vacuumed away immediately, gently exfoliating and removing skin cells from the outer layers of the skin.
+For those of you who battle with rough, irritated, or dry skin every day, Microdermabrasion could be the right option for you.
+Crystals are applied to the skin, which is then vacuumed away immediately, gently exfoliating and removing skin cells from the outer layers of the skin.
 This is done using a small handheld vacuum tool, working the crystals into the skin and stimulating collagen production.

-Another great benefit of Microdermabrasion is that it can strengthen lymphatic draining and aid in supplying the deeper layers of skin with key nutrients.
-Some patients like to combine this treatment with epi-infusions—topical solutions which are applied to the skin under vacuum pressure.
+Another great benefit of Microdermabrasion is that it can strengthen lymphatic draining and supply the deeper layers of skin with key nutrients.
+Some patients like to combine this treatment with epi-infusions—topical solutions applied to the skin under vacuum pressure.